-BPPARAM

-Parallel setup configuration.
+BPPARAM Parallel setup configuration.
 See bpparam() for more information.
 This is passed directly to the backendInitialize() method of the MsBackend.
+See also processingChunkSize() for additional information on parallel processing.

 ...
-Additional arguments.
+Additional arguments passed to internal and downstream functions.

-A Spectra object.
+x A Spectra.